timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 #### Step 2: Configure  the `Code Engine project name` for each tenant

->The values for the names for a `IBM Cloud Code Engine` project must unique in IBM Cloud for a region!
+>The values for the names for an `IBM Cloud Code Engine` project must unique in IBM Cloud for a region!
 To avoid problems during running the setup, please configure these names to your needs. **Don't change one of the other default values, if you do not known what you are going to change.**

 Configure your `Code Engine project names` for the two tenants